 9.c.
 Elimination of PBV Selection Process for PHA-owned Projects without Improvement, Development, or Replacement Currently Implementing ACTIVITY 2022-010: This activity would allow the AHA to award project-based voucher units to a property owned by a single-asset entity (S.A.E.) of the AHA without engaging in a selection process.
 Currently, the AHA must open a Request for Proposals (RFP) to all interested owners when it awards PBV units.
 This process requires a significant amount of staff time to prepare the RFP, receive and organize proposals for review, score proposals, notify owners of the outcome, and track awards until execution of contract.
 This would allow the AHA to award vouchers without the RFP to units in the AHA's portfolio that qualify for PBV after conducting a Subsidy Layering Review, ensuring the property is compliant with HUD's site selection requirements, and having a 3 rd party conduct HQS inspections of the units.
-This MTW activity serves the following statutory objectives: ⊠Cost effectiveness ☐ Self-sufficiency ☐ Housing Choice This MTW activity has the following cost implications: □Neutral □Increased revenue □Decreased revenue □Increased expenditures ⊠Decreased expenditures A MTW activity may apply to all assisted households or only to a subset or subsets of assisted households by having a different policy by household status/family types/sites.
+This MTW activity serves the following statutory objectives: Sost effectiveness □ Self-sufficiency ☐ Housing Choice This MTW activity has the following cost implications: □ Neutral □Increased revenue □ Decreased revenue □Increased expenditures ☑ Decreased expenditures A MTW activity may apply to all assisted households or only to a subset or subsets of assisted households by having a different policy by household status/family types/sites.
 This MTW activity applies: ☐to all assisted households ⊠only to a subset or subsets of assisted households A MTW activity can apply only to new admissions, only to currently assisted households, or to both new admissions and currently assisted households.
-This MTW activity applies to: □New admissions (i.e., applicants) only □Currently assisted households only ⊠New admissions and currently assisted households A MTW activity can apply to all family types or only selected family types.
-This MTW activity applies to: ⊠all family types □only to selected family types □Other - another specifically defined target population or populations.
-The description of this population is: i F-F An MTW activity can apply to a tenant-based and or project-based voucher. ☐The MTW activity applies to all tenant-based units.
+This MTW activity applies to: □New admissions (i.e., applicants) only □Currently assisted households only New admissions and currently assisted households A MTW activity can apply to all family types or only selected family types.
+This MTW activity applies to: ⊠all family types □only to selected family types ☐Other - another specifically defined target population or populations.
+The description of this population is: An MTW activity can apply to a tenant-based and or project-based voucher. ☐ The MTW activity applies to all tenant-based units.

 9.c.
-Elimination of PBV Selection Process for PHA-owned Projects without Improvement, Development, or Replacement ☐ The MTW activity applies to all properties with project-based vouchers. ⊠The MTW activity applies to specific tenant-based units and/or properties with project-based vouchers.
+Elimination of PBV Selection Process for PHA-owned Projects without Improvement, Development, or Replacement □ The MTW activity applies to all properties with project-based vouchers. □ The MTW activity applies to specific tenant-based units and/or properties with project-based vouchers.
 The description of which tenant-based units and/or properties with project-based vouchers that will participate in this MTW activity is: Applies only to units owned by a single-asset entity of the PHA.
 This MTW activity does not require a Safe Harbor Waiver.
 This MTW activity does not require a hardship policy.
 This MTW activity does not require an impact analysis.
 Based on the Fiscal Year goals listed in the activity's previous Fiscal Year's narrative, provide a description about what has been accomplished or changed during the implementation.
-At this time, AHA is waiting on HUD approval to begin implementing activity.
-This activity has not been discontinued and is not planned to be discontinued.
+The activity has been approved, but an award has not been made at this time.